 A) Buy an ABC colouring book.
 I think it’s important for it to only contain the alphabets not anything else.
 Let them focus on colouring the alphabets.

 B) Buy a notebook and colouring pencils.
 Supervise your toddler so that they won’t hurt themselves or colour on other things.
-Write and draw the alphabets on the book and let them colour it.
-I used this mentioned for my toddler to recognise the alphabets.
+Write and draw the alphabet on the book and let them colour it.
+I used this mentioned for my toddler to recognise the alphabet.
 It’s super fun and at the same time, they learn a lot.

 Printable papers can help you and it’s free if you have a printer.
 I would however not recommend it because you will have papers everywhere and some might even get lost.

 Buying a notebook is much easier besides with it you can see your toddlers progress.
 You can also use other ways of writing and colouring if you want.
 If you keep this up they will eventually learn to write it.

 Sensory Activities have been helpful for many parents and I can say it works on every child.
 They find it entertaining and interesting.
 There are many different activities you can use, but I will name a few.